claudio-correia/RRP-EDGAR/README.md

    ./runServer.sh
    ```

-2. On the client machine, navigate to the following directory and edit the file `client.cpp`:
+2. On the client machine, if you haven't already done so, navigate to the following directory and edit the file `client.cpp`:

    ```bash
    cd RRP-EDGAR/CodeFigure8and9/Client
    vim client.cpp
    ```

-   If you haven't already done so, in line 44, replace the local IP (127.0.0.1) with the IP of the server machine.
+   In line 44, replace the local IP (127.0.0.1) with the IP of the server machine.
 The line should be similar to this:

    ```bash
    communication.connect_to("127.0.0.1");